jhallen/vivado_setup/README.md

     cd example_fpga
     vivado -source rebuild.tcl

-Also, you can always delete project_1/ and rebuild it:
+Also, you can always delete project_1/ and rebuild it.

     rm -rf project_1
     vivado -source rebuild.tcl

 The ip/ directory gets polluted with derived files, but at least Vivado tells you which ones need to be saved in source control.
+If the correct files are checked in, you can delete all derived files and rebuild:

+    rm -rf project_1
+    rm -rf ip              - Delete all Xilinx IP files (only after you've checked in the source) git checkout ip        - Restore the actual source files vivado -source rebuild.tcl

 <a name="vivadosteps"/>